rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ## Conclusion

+Rust takes the ideas of algebraic data types and pattern matching pioneered by the functional programming languages, and adapts them to imperative programming styles and Rust's own ownership and borrowing systems.
+The `enum` and `match` forms provide clean data definitions and expressive power, while static analysis ensures that the resulting programs are safe.

-Thus ends our tour of `match` and enums in Rust.
-For more information on details that were not covered here, such as binding via `ident @ pattern`, or the potentially subtle difference between `{ let id = expr; ... }` versus `match expr { id => { ... } }`, consult the Rust
+For more information
+on details that were not covered here, such as binding via `ident @ pattern`, or the potentially subtle difference between `{ let id = expr; ... }` versus `match expr { id => { ... } }`, consult the Rust